 - Stubborn grime that may have worked its way into corners or crevices, particularly on the sashes, can be brushed away with a soft-bristled brush.
 A vacuum cleaner with a small nozzle is ideal for removing every trace of grit.

 - Don’t forget the insides too, including the hinges, tracks and moving mechanisms.

 - Once your frames are dry if you wish you can apply a silicone lubricant, such as car wax, to leave them clean, shiny and protected.

 Cleaning Older Windows

 Older types of aluminium windows, particularly those that are not painted, may need a little more elbow grease.
-If soap and water isn’t as effective as you would like, you might want to try one of the proprietary cleaners on the market.
+If soap and water aren’t as effective as you would like, you might want to try one of the proprietary cleaners on the market.
 However, it’s wise to test it on a small area first to see the effect it will have and ensure it doesn’t damage the surface.
 You might have to tackle more stubborn stains with some fine steel wool to polish them out.

 What Not to Use on Aluminium Windows

 When performing general routine cleaning and maintenance, there are a few things you should avoid so that you don’t damage your windows.

 - Don’t use abrasives, wire brushes, solvents or harsh chemical cleaners on the aluminium frames.